Best Resume Formats: A Guide for 2023

 -

 Relevant Skills — In this section, you will take three major skills and list them.
 Under each skill, you will include a bulleted list of how you’ve used those skills.
-Once you’re done, it’ll look similar to the work history section of a chronological resume.
+Once you’re done, it’ll look similar to the work experience section of a chronological resume.

 Spanish